BryanMcGuire-DataScience/-Bryan-McGuires-Portfolio/README.md

 # Project 1

-This is an example of a data science portfolio using github as a webpage
+This is an simple example of usining linear regression on some salary data.
+- Data set is around 100 data points for the sake of brevity